Skip to main content

 You do not need to do any of this math yourself, you can simply set Blender to use this method and copy the values as such:

-The "lump" will be a group of other values you can set for your actors, some will be able to be used in every actor, such as the "name" one which allows you to give an unique name to each actor.
+The lump is a list of key-value pairs for your actor.
+Some keys will be able to be used in every actor, such as the "name" one which allows you to give an unique name to each actor.

 Some will be specific to some "etype" of actors such as "eco-info" to set the collectable information of a crate or "spring-height" to set the height of a blue eco jump pad to name a few.